nfnfgo/obsidian-aliasor/README.md

 - 🏷️ Add one or more aliases to any Obsidian command
 - ⚡ Execute commands by their aliases
 - 📦 Aliases import/export
-- 🌐 Multilingual support _(currently supports English, Chinese, Japanese, and Korean — translation contributions are welcome!)_
+- 🌐 Multilingual support _(currently supports English, Chinese, Japanese, and Korean.
+[Translation contributions](./CONTRIBUTING.md) are welcome!)_

+# Installation

+Check out [Installation Guide](https://github.com/nfnfgo/obsidian-aliasor/wiki/Installation) to learn how to install the plugin.

-# Documentations
+# Documentation

 Check out [Plugin Documentation](https://github.com/nfnfgo/obsidian-aliasor/wiki) wiki page for more info.